 - Toboggan Races – An 8-lane water slide race straight down the mountain.
 Grab a mat and go.

 There is only one slide area on the red slopes.
-It's Runoff Rapids.
-Choose from one of the three courses and grab an inner tube for a thrilling ride careening down these water slides.
-Tubes can hold up to 2.
+It’s Runoff Rapids.
+Choose from one of the three different courses and grab an inner tube for a thrilling ride careening down these water slides.
+Tubes can hold up to 2 people.

 Most water parks are built for rowdy teenagers and this one is no exception.
 But, Disney being a family enterprise devoted a large section of Blizzard Beach to the younger generation.

 Tikes Peak is a great place for the little ones to experience a water park just their size. this is a mini-water park complete with water slides, pools and a snow-castle fountain.